tdm00/Railo-Ubuntu-Installer-Script/README.md

 using one of the following methods: scp setup-railo.sh <ubuntu-username>@<server ip>
  wget https://raw.github.com/talltroym/Railo-Ubuntu-Installer-Script/master/setup-railo.sh
- Copy and paste the contents of this file from your system to a text editor
+  _Note:_ If you use wget you'll need to run dos2unix on the file to convert the line endings Copy and paste the contents of this file from your system to a text editor

 Next you need to give the script execute privileges by doing: